 - Through Muni Forward, Muni’s busiest routes will get faster and more reliable.
-We’ll improve transit stops, support additional Muni service and reengineer our streets in a way that better organizes traffic.
-These investments will save Muni riders up to an hour every week in travel time.
+We’ll improve transit stops, modernize Muni’s maintenance methods and reengineer our streets in a way that better organizes traffic.
+These investments will save Muni riders up to an hour every week in travel time. $230 million

 - We’ll reduce breakdowns by modernizing Muni maintenance facilities.
 Some Muni facilities are more than 100 years old and ill equipped to adequately maintain today’s fleet, let alone tomorrow’s.
 By modernizing Muni’s facilities, Muni can keep more buses and trains in service for customers. $70 million